How to Invest in Private Equity Real Estate Through a Self-Directed IRA

 A: We charge $295 annually for our administration/custody service for 1 investment.
 We have one time charges of $50 for the account establishment, $95 for the initial investment purchase and $50 for subsequent calls to the same investment.
 Our full fee disclosure is part of the application kit, which can be viewed here.

 Q: Some Origin partners invest in individual deals, and their money is wired immediately.
-But Origin partners who invest in Funds, such as the currently open Fund III, see their capital called periodically over the life of the Fund.
+But Origin partners who invest in Funds, such as Fund III and IncomePlus Fund, see their capital called periodically over the life of the Fund.
 Are there other vehicles to invest while these Fund investors wait for their capital calls?

 A: Funds that are uninvested sit in the client’s IRA FDIC insured but are not actively invested for the account’s benefit.
 A client can elect to invest their funds however they so wish, though Midland will not be proactive in recommending or soliciting investments.